Skip to main content

 Tax relief

-Did you know that if you’re saving towards a pension between the ages of 18 and 75, you can receive significant contributions from the government on top of the amount you save?
+Did you know that if you’re saving towards a pension between the ages of 18 and 75, you can receive contributions from the government on top of the amount you save?

 This is because you receive tax relief on the contributions you are paying in: 20% for basic-rate taxpayers, 40% for higher-rate taxpayers and 45% for additional-rate taxpayers.